How to Structure Data in Your Ecommerce Business

 It is even more critical to eCommerce businesses because Google will need significant resources to crawl and analyze massive websites with different content on multiple page types.

-Even so, structured data may perplex marketers.
+Even so, structured data for ecommerce may perplex marketers.
 For this, we have gathered information to provide you with the basic markup for your ecommerce website and tips on correctly structuring data.

 What Is Structured Data?